qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 When the snapping mode is set to ``Advanced configuration``, for polygon layers, there's an option called |checkbox| :guilabel:`Avoid intersections`.
-This option prevents you from drawing new features that overlap existing ones in the selected layer, which allows a quicker digitizing of adjacent polygons.
+This option prevents you from drawing new features that overlap existing ones in the selected layer, speeding up digitizing of adjacent polygons.

 With avoid intersections enabled, if you already have one polygon, you can digitize a second one such that both intersect.
 QGIS will cut the second polygon to the